Business collaboration with Nazi Germany: British, Swiss, U.S., Argentinian and Canadian banks

+Between 1941 and 1943, anti-Nazi Argentinian president Roberto Marcelino Ortiz compiled a list of 12,000 Nazis in Argentina during the 1930s and early 1940s that shared a single account worth about USD $40.5 million (2025 currency) at Schweizerische Kreditanstalt, the Swiss bank that became Credit Suisse.
+It names organizations such as IG Farben, which produced Zyklon B, and the Nazi-controlled Bank der Deutschen Arbeitsfront.
+In 1943, Nazi sympathizer Juan Perón's United Officers' Group destroyed all known copies of the list, but a copy was discovered in 1984.
+The Simon Wiesenthal Center asserts that Nazi plunder was sent to South America then deposited in Switzerland in order to withdraw exchangeable, non-German currency.
+Overall, Swiss banks were used to launder hundreds of millions of dollars of Nazi loot, including plundered gold from German-occupied central banks of Europe.
+Switzerland resisted the Allies' call to return the wealth, while the Washington Agreement of 1946 required the restitution of $60 million to the Tripartite Gold Commission, assigned to return gold to the European banks.

-Both the Bank of Canada and the US Federal Reserve Bank helped to launder Nazi gold by transferring it from a Swiss account to one held by neutral Portugal.
+Both the Bank of Canada and the U.S. Federal Reserve Bank helped to launder Nazi gold by transferring it from a Swiss account to one held by neutral Portugal.
 A single transaction in June 1942 by the Canadian bank moved 4.02 metric tons of gold.

 Hollywood

 Major Hollywood studios have also been accused of collaboration, in making or adjusting films to Nazi tastes prior to the U.S. entry into the war.
 Universal Pictures edited All Quiet on the Western Front to remove scenes that had sparked outcry in Germany.
 Georg Gyssling, the German consul in Los Angeles in 1933, threatened the American film studios with a German film regulation known as "Article 15": A company that distributed an anti-German picture anywhere in the world could see all its movies banned in Germany, a large market for American cinema.
 He was unable to use this tactic against The Mad Dog of Europe, produced by an independent company that did not do business in Germany, but successfully prevented it from being made by telling the Motion Picture Producers and Distributors Association of America that if the movie were made, the Nazis might ban all American movies from Germany.